xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

 to all documents in the collection) will now properly prefix document address URLs with the current database name.

-Previous versions of ArangoDB returned the URLs starting with `/_api/` but without the current database name, e.g. `/_api/document/mycollection/mykey`.
+Previous versions of AvocadoDB returned the URLs starting with `/_api/` but without the current database name, e.g. `/_api/document/mycollection/mykey`.
 Starting with 2.6, the response URLs will include the database name as well, e.g. `/_db/_system/_api/document/mycollection/mykey`.